simone-coelho/decision-service/README.md

     },
     "methods": {
         "experiment": {
-            "description": "activates the experiment, and returns the variation", "params": [
+            "description": "activates the experiment, and returns the assigned variation", "params": [
                 "experiment: the experiment object"
             ],
             "returns": [
-                "experiment object with variation key"
+                "experiment object with variation key assigned"
             ]
         },
         "track": {